abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Replace (PUT)<a id="replace-put"></a>

 The PUT method is used to completely replace a resource.
 Properties omitted from the request body, required by the resource definition, or normally supplied by the Service, may be added by the Service to the resulting resource.
-When replace operation is successful, the response may contain a representation of the resource after the update was done as described in [Success responses to modification requests](#success-responses-to-modification-requests).
+When the replace operation is successful, the response may contain a representation of the resource after the replacement was done as described in [Success responses to modification requests](#success-responses-to-modification-requests).

 * Services may support the PUT method to replace a resource in whole.
 * If a service does not implement this method, or if the client specifies a PUT request against a Resource Collection, a status code [405](#status-405) shall be returned.